-If you want to develop your own uncooled infrared imaging product, we are pleased to provide these infrared detectors and the support necessary to properly integrate them into your electronics.
+If you want to develop your own thermal imaging products, we are pleased to provide these thermal imaging sensors and the support necessary to properly integrate them.

 Locate hotspots, perform non-contact temperature measurement, enhance drivers’ night vision, improve building security, and help soldiers locate targets faster and more accurately.

 Enhance predictive maintenance programs, energy audits and process monitoring.
 Our infrared detectors are ideal to create thermography solutions that meet the requirements for hot spot detection, non-contact temperature measurement, electromechanical maintenance, building insulation assessment and moisture detection.